fdeblasio/pokeemerald-expansion/notes.md

 - New moves:
     - Add more basic moves for level up coverage (like a 40 power Ground move or a 60 power physical Fairy move)
         - Add in Magnitude variations as their own moves in order to get more Ground moves?
+    - Ideally every Pokemon can learn their types' 40/65/90 power moves
+        - 40 priority and 60 can't miss are optional
+        - Some types have 80 instead of 90
+        - A 90 power signature can be used as a replacement
     - Based on other animations (Tail, Punches, Kicks, Headbutts, Wings, Claw)
         - For example, a Flame Wing move that uses Wing Attack/Steel Wing's animation but with fire
         - The existing animation variations aren't consistent for moves (Steel Wing is stronger than Wing Attack, Iron Tail is stronger than Poison Tail, etc.) but the new moves should be